-100 2.1 ERA5 data
+2.1 ERA5 data

-Our analyses are based on the recently released ECMWF ERA5 reanalysis, with a spatial resolution of approximately 31 km horizontally, 137 vertical model levels, 37 pressure levels, and hourly temporal resolution (Hersbach et al., 2020; Copernicus Climate Change Service (C3S), 2017).
+Our analyses are based on the recently released ECMWF ERA5 reanalysis, with a spatial resolution of approximately 31 km horizontally, 137 vertical model levels, and hourly temporal resolution (Hersbach et al., 2020; Copernicus Climate Change Service (C3S), 2017).
 We analyse data covering the time-interval 2002-2011, which is chosen to cover the times of observed PLs in the STARS data (Sect.
 2.4).
-For use with Met.3D, data is regridded to a regular longitude-latitude grid as well as to a polar stereographic projection.
-In the vertical, all model levels are retained.
+For use with Met.3D, data is regridded to a regular longitude-latitude grid (0.25° horizontal resolution) and to a polar stereographic grid (25 km horizontal resolution).
+In the vertical, all model levels are retained; if